LC-Linkous/tinySA_python/README.md

 Working on it:
 * filling in unfinished args and any new tinySA features
-    * scanraw has some byte return errors
+    * scan and scanraw occasionally throw back bad data. handled in an example, but actual fix in progress
     * trigger needs more alias funcs to cover full functionality
 * An argparse option + some example scripts
+* Beginner notes, vocab, and some examples for common usage

 ## Table of Contents